Geoffrey Baxter joined James Powell & Sons (Whitefriars) in 1954 where he initially worked as Assistant Designer to William Wilson.

 The main photograph above shows pieces from the textured range first produced in 1967.
 Actual tree bark was used in the moulds!

-We have this piece known as a nail head vase in the tangerine colour way – along with other Whitefriars items – available for sale at H is for Home.
+We have this piece known as a nail head vase in the tangerine colour way – along with other Whitefriars items – available for sale in the H is for Home web shop.

 They look fantastic in groupings or as stand alone pieces.